 Use the form below to tell your Senator: Reject Harmful Cuts to Medicaid and let them know that your priority is to ensure all students have access to important health screenings and healthcare professionals in schools.

 (Need more information about this alert?
-Read NCLD's recent blogs about Medicaid: 3 Reasons Why Medicaid Matters in Schools and The American Health Care Act: What it Means for Medicaid)
+Read NCLD's recent blogs about Medicaid: 3 Reasons Why Medicaid Matters in Schools and Healthcare Reform: What the AHCA and BCRA Mean for Medicaid)

 Please Reject Harmful Cuts to Medicaid